Premier League game, other soccer in Europe off due to storm - WHIZ News

 The announcement was made five hours before the scheduled kickoff in the northern English city of Manchester, with City citing safety concerns due to “extreme and escalating weather conditions.”

 It was one of only four scheduled Premier League games this weekend in the competition’s first split winter break.
-Sheffield United was still due to host Bournemouth on Sunday, despite what Sheffield called “wet & windy” conditions at the Bramall Lane stadium on Twitter.
+Sheffield United’s home game against Bournemouth went ahead as scheduled despite high winds before kick-off.

 Widespread disruption is expected to train services, which could cause problems for fans making the long journey from Bournemouth on the south coast.